Ernie Francis Jr.

-Ernie Francis Jr. (born January 23, 1998) is an American sports car racing and stock car racing driver who last competed in the Lamborginhi Super Trofeo He previously ran full time in the Trans-Am Series, running the 98 car for Breathless Racing, where he is a seven-time champion.
+Ernie Francis Jr. (born January 23, 1998) is an American sports car racing and stock car racing driver who last competed in the Lamborghini Super Trofeo.
+He previously ran full time in the Trans-Am Series, running the 98 car for Breathless Racing, where he is a seven-time champion.
 In 2021, he competed in the Formula Regional Americas Championship running the 98 car for Future Star Racing, and in the inaugural Superstar Racing Experience, driving the No. 2 car.
 He became the youngest winner in the SRX series when he won at Lucas Oil Raceway.
-He secured 2nd place in the SRX championship.
+He secured second place in the SRX championship.
 When he is not racing, he works at the family race shop - Breathless Racing Team - run by his father (Ernie Francis Sr.) and stepmother (Monica Zima Francis) in Davie, FL.
 He has also competed part-time in NASCAR in the past in both the Xfinity Series and the East Series.